Private, In-Home Tutoring in Vancouver, British Columbia

-SchoolTutoring Academy’s tutoring programs for Vancouver students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Vancouver, British Columbia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The curriculum used in Vancouver was developed at the provincial level to ensure that all students have access to the same high quality standards of learning.
 The standards are referred to as the Prescribed Learning Outcomes (PLOs) and outline what knowledge and skills a students should acquire in each subject.
 Core academic learning is enhanced by the district through its programs for students of all ages, including programs in the fine arts, outdoor education, language immersion, and specialized career programs, which all follow curriculum that integrate classroom and hands-on learning experiences.